Imposters (TV series): Premise

 Maddie Jonson (Inbar Lavi) is a con artist who works with Max (Brian Benben) and Sally (Katherine LaNasa) at the behest of a mysterious figure called "The Doctor" (Ray Proscia) who has teams of con artists working for him in multiple cities.
-Their method of operation is to make their targets (male or female) fall in love with Maddie while insinuating themselves into their lives, and then steal all their valuables shortly after marrying them.
+The trio's method of operation is to make their targets (male or female) fall in love with Maddie while inserting themselves into their lives, and then steal all their valuables shortly after she marries the victim.
 After Ezra Bloom (Rob Heaps) becomes the latest victim of their con, he is visited by Richard Evans (Parker Young), one of Maddie's previous targets, who is looking for her.
-Together they find Jules Langmore (Marianne Rendón), an artist, who also was married to Maddie.
-The three decide to team up and look for Maddie.
+The two travel to a former address of Maddie's only to find Jules Langmore (Marianne Rendón), an artist who also was married to and conned by Maddie.
+The three decide to team up and look for Maddie, but the lack of funds for travel requires them to become con artists themselves.

-Season 1

-Season 1 revolves around the three jilted spouses Ezra, Richard and Jules venturing out together to look for their con artist wife.
-They brainstorm their way into finding clues about her roots and end up discovering her hometown and her parents' home.
-In the meanwhile Maddie has found a new target in Seattle and is working on him while an unexpected love interest sparks between her and independently rich Patrick she meets at a coffee shop.
-Maddie's partners in crime, Max does not approve of her love interest and prompts Maddie to concentrate on her work.
-Ezra, Richard and Jules finally find Maddie and discover that they all still have feelings for her so can never let any real harm come her way.
-They warn her about the reality of Patrick which shakes Maddie and she plans a counter action.
-Season 1 ends in a wedding, a chase and a stolen ring that FBI is looking for.